 Good gifts that give back

-Supporting small businesses is already an act of kindness, but you can go a step further by shopping from sustainable and ethical independent brands.
+Supporting small businesses is already an act of kindness, but you can go further by shopping from sustainable and ethical independent brands.
 Here are a few that offer great gift ideas, too.

 - Vegan, paleo, and delicious chocolate bars by Rescue Chocolate that support animal rescue organizations